b05902105/Gradescope_Answer_Extractor/readme.md

 ## Exception

-If you're faced with some exception such that:
+If you're faced with some exceptions such that:

 ```
 TypeError: render() got an unexpected keyword argument 'send_cookies_session'